armstrca/Inventory-Management-System/to-do.md

+#Order_items
-Figure out order_items and inventory_transactions!
+  Figure it out

+#Order model
   Add array of products to Order model

-Website is kinda slow now :(

-Clean up user profile dropdown
+#Products
   Fix up products#show

+#Subcategories model
-Create subcategories model
+  Create one

-Association from category to subcategory

 Inventory Transaction stuff
   Returns?
   Refunds?
+  Figure it out

+#Suppliers
   Block outgoing orders to suppliers in "arrears" status Add address to suppliers model

+#Categories
+  Make categories#show show a table of all products in that category Association from category to subcategory

+#Layout
-Make top search bar actually funtional
+  Fix center of the site so that it still works in smaller view (responsive) Make top search bar actually funtional
   Fix topbar-left for when sidebar is collapsed
+  Clean up user profile dropdown
+  Website is kinda slow now :(